Detailed Explanation of Component Decorator Identifiers

 arr2: number[];

-// Limit the maximum and minimum values when editing array elements
+// Restrict max and min values when editing array elements

 @property({ type: [Number], elementProps: { range: [0, 100] } })